Callable convertible bonds under liquidity constraints and hybrid priorities: Introduction

-In contrast to the abovementioned works on convertible bonds, \cite{Liang_Sun} introduced a constraint on the players' stopping strategies by assuming that both bondholder and firm may only stop at times which are event times of an independent Poisson process.
-The idea is that the existence of liquidity constraints may restrict the players' abilities to stop at arbitrary stopping times. \cite{Liang_Sun} assumes that the firm's share price is exogeneous, and then the analysis is an extension of \cite{dupuis2002optimal}, \cite{Hobson}, \cite{HZ}, \cite{lempa2012optimal} and \cite{liang2015stochastic} which study optimal stopping problems under a liquidity constraint and their applications.
-In the same way that the classical callable convertible problem is related to a Dynkin game, the problem with liquidity constraints can be related to a Dynkin game under a condition that the stopping times lie in a restricted set.
+In contrast to the aforementioned works on convertible bonds, Liang and Sun \cite{Liang_Sun} introduced a constraint on the players' stopping strategies by assuming that both bondholder and firm may only stop at times which are event times of an independent Poisson process.
+The idea is that the existence of liquidity constraint may restrict the players' abilities to stop at arbitrary stopping times.
+Liang and Sun \cite{Liang_Sun} assumes that the firm's share price is exogenous, and then the analysis is an extension of the constrained optimal stopping problem of Dupuis and Wang \cite{dupuis2002optimal}.
+In the same way that the classical callable convertible problem is related to a classical Dynkin game, the bond problem with liquidity constraint can be related to a Dynkin game with liquidity constraint (i.e. a condition that the stopping times take values in the event times of a Poisson process).